AJAX, Fetch, and Async/Await

 When using

-block would run if thefetch
+catchblock would run if thefetchfailed.

 Use ES2017's async/await to Handle Promises